Heart of Midlothian F.C. and World War I: Aftermath

 Of the Hearts players that survived the war, several returned to play for the club again, including George Sinclair, Paddy Crossan and Bob Mercer.
 In 1919 they reached the final of the Victory Cup.
 Mercer, however, was never the same player but continued playing until retiring in 1924.
 He was persuaded to return for a farewell appearance in a friendly match against Selkirk at Ettrick Park in 1926.
 A few minutes into the game, Mercer suffered a fatal heart attack.
 Crossan's end was similar; he succumbed to his gas injuries in 1933.
 Sinclair fared better and continued to play football into the 1920s, including a spell in the United States.
 He went on to run Sinclair’s Bar in the Abbeyhill area of Edinburgh until his death in 1959.

 Hearts unveiled a memorial clocktower in Edinburgh's Haymarket junction on 9 April 1922, the fifth anniversary of the opening of the Battle of Arras.
 Secretary of State for Scotland, Robert Munro, told the attending crowd of 65,000 that the country owed a debt of gratitude to Hearts that could never be repaid.
 In 2013, following a period in storage during tramway construction, the Heart of Midlothian War Memorial returned close to its original location in time to mark the hundredth year since the start of World War I and the formation of McCrae's Battalion.
 In October 2014, the battalion was inducted into the Scottish Football Hall of Fame.

 Every Remembrance Sunday, officials, players and supporters of Heart of Midlothian Football Club gather to pay their respects.
-There also exists a Great War Committee, which has raised funds to finance a commemorative cairn at Contalmaison in France.
+In 2004 a commemorative cairn was unveiled at Contalmaison in France.
+Every year since 2005 a service is held in the village on the 1st of July marking the first day of the battle of the Somme.
+Such is the impact and importance of the cairn (marking the point of the furthest incursion into German lines by allied troops on the 1st July 1916) that in 2016 the service held in the village was one of only five official services allowed on the Somme that day.

 In 2018, the interactive play A War of Two Halves was presented at Tynecastle, dealing with the stories of the original 13 players who joined the 16th (Service) Battalion of the Royal Scots.
 It was first shown as part of the Edinburgh Festival Fringe on 27 August 2018.
 It ran again in the run-up to the centenary of the Armistice of 11 November 1918.